 An Update from Castleton

 Ross continues to make positive strides towards regenerative farming, focusing on his green manure mixes and cover crop establishment.
-Below are a number of observations from 14th August 2020.
+This is the recent update from Castleton Farm from 14th August 2020.

 Sown too soon

 Although not his finest crop, the spring barley sown straight after a cover crop, causing a green bridge, has grown better than expected.
 Ross experimented with a number of fallow periods between his covers and his cash crops with one field having no space between desiccation and sowing.
 Ross hopes that maintaining a living root at all times will improve the biological activity in his soil, however, balancing this with the increased weed and pest burden is challenging.

 Green manure desiccation

 Ross has several fields of green manures on his farm.
 Green manures differ from cover crops in that they are grown for whole seasons and not just for a short period between cash crops.
 Ross established two mixes, a purchased mix consisting of eight species and a homemade mix containing: phacelia, daikon tillage radish, berseem clover, spring vetch, black oats and also some spring beans broadcast onto the top.